da-ni/pi-workbench/README.md

 - Then, rename the `example.env` file to `.env`.

 ### Creating a Vector Database
 To create a vector database for the Linux Language Model, you can use the create_db.py script.
-This script reads in a set of text documents and creates a vector representation of each document using the language model.
+This script reads in a set of text documents and creates a vector representation of each document using openai embeddings model.
 The vectors are then stored in a database for efficient retrieval.

 To create a vector database, you can run the following command: